brightboy373/Exploratory-Data-Analysis-on-Retail-Sales-for-Oasis-Infobyte/README.md

   - Clothing: Men purchase more clothing than women, suggesting that men are more active in the fashion category.
 This could be due to a preference for trendy or functional clothing items.

 - Average Price by Product Category:
-The average price for beauty products is __$184.06__, making it the most expensive category. ∗∗Electronics∗∗ follow closely at __$184.06__ ,making it the most expensive category. __Electronics__ follow closely at __$181.90__, while clothing is the most affordable at __$174.29__.
+The average price for beauty products is __$184.06__, making it the most expensive category. __Electronics__ follow closely at __$184.06__ ,making it the most expensive category. __Electronics__ follow closely at __$181.90__, while clothing is the most affordable at __$174.29__.
 This pricing structure aligns with the observed purchasing behavior, where higher-priced items like beauty products have lower sales volumes compared to more affordable categories like clothing.

 - Quantity Sold by Product Category:
   - Clothing: With __894__ units sold, clothing is the top-performing category in terms of quantity.
 This is likely due to its lower price point and its status as a necessity.